claytonsulby/just-statistics-workspace/README.md

 Follow the setup below to be able to do the following:

-- Summarize PDF documents using Github Copilot
+- Act like a Matlab Tutor
 - Generate LaTex from prompts
 - Run Matlab files from prompts

 ## How To Use This

-Read PDFs using Github Copilot:
+Study from PDFs with Copilot (limitation + workflow):

+- Copilot Chat cannot open or read your local PDFs directly.
-- Put textbooks and pdfs in `docs/pdfs`.
+- Put textbooks and PDFs in `docs/pdfs` as references.
-- Prompt Copilot as normal.
-It will use the PDF Reader MCP server to pull data.
+- When you mention a PDF, Copilot will use the filename to infer the title, find a public table of contents online, map your topic to likely chapters, and point you to relevant concepts and sources.
+It won’t quote the PDF itself.
+- See `.github/instructions/pdf.instructions.md` for the exact workflow Copilot follows.

 Generate Matlab or LaTex files